yabwon/SAS_PACKAGES/README.md

 ### Initiative to add SAS Packages Framework to SAS Base/Viya:

 A **SASware Ballot Idea** for adding *SAS Packages Framework* macros into Base SAS and Viya was submitted Friday, May 27th 2022.
 If you would like to support the idea visit this [**communities.sas.com post**](https://communities.sas.com/t5/SASware-Ballot-Ideas/Add-SAS-Packages-Framework-to-the-SAS-Base-Viya/idi-p/815508) and up vote the idea!
-We have 46 likes from 44 supporters up to today (as of April 22, 2025)!
+We have 48 likes from 46 supporters up to today (as of September 30, 2025)!

 ---